-Contribution to economic recovery and social renewal
+3.15 Contribution to economic recovery and social renewal

-Glasgow is Scotland's largest city region, serving a significant population as well as learners who travel into the city from beyond.
-Serving just under one quarter of the Scottish college system, we recognise the vital role that Glasgow's colleges will continue to play in contributing to economic recovery and social renewal, and reassert the vitally important role of college in transforming lives and delivering life chances.

-The Glasgow colleges have long been immersed in the key role of widening access and participation in learning, and we continue to work in close collaboration with partners across various local authorities to provide opportunities for progressing learners, as well as contributing to the planning of regional responses.
-Members of GCRB and the college are members of key community planning, regional strategic response and specific response groups with local authorities, and we will continue to ensure that the work of meeting the needs of learners and communities is at the heart of our activity.

-In addition, we continue to provide a coherent regional response to future planning by coordinating regional planning group meetings.
+- 3.16 Glasgow is Scotland's largest city region, serving a significant population as well as learners who travel into the city from beyond.
+Serving just under one quarter of the Scottish college system, we recognise the vital role that Glasgow's colleges will continue to play in contributing to economic recovery and social renewal, and reassert the vitally important role of college in transforming lives and delivering life chances. - 3.17 The Glasgow colleges have long been immersed in the key role of widening access and participation in learning, and we continue to work in close collaboration with partners across various local authorities to provide opportunities for progressing learners, as well as contributing to the planning of regional responses.
+Members of GCRB and the college are members of key community planning, regional strategic response and specific response groups with local authorities, and we will continue to ensure that the work of meeting the needs of learners and communities is at the heart of our activity. - 3.18 In addition, we continue to provide a coherent regional response to future planning by coordinating regional planning group meetings.
 The ambition to provide new courses which are responsive to emerging needs is clearly stated by all of our colleges, as is the central commitment to providing real, lasting positive social impact at the heart of our communities.
 In particular, new short courses and fast-track qualifications have been launched which have a focus on employability skills, digital skills, and/or targeted qualifications in key regional sectors in line with most recent job market data delivery by our partners at Skills Development Scotland, with this data being analysed as part of the planning process at college and board level.
-This support will continue across the SCQF ladder of qualifications, in Young Person's Guarantee and Foundation Apprenticeships.

-The Glasgow colleges continue to provide opportunity in work-based learning, and its provision is one of the priority areas which will be increased as colleges reopen to increased levels of activity.
-It is inevitable that this area is one which has had severe impact as industry, education and society have lived through lockdown, though we have continued to seek to address access to work-based in education in areas such as care, engineering and construction, and maritime.
+This support will continue across the SCQF ladder of qualifications, in Young Person's Guarantee and Foundation Apprenticeships. - 3.19 The Glasgow colleges continue to provide opportunity in work-based learning, and its provision is one of the priority areas which will be increased as colleges reopen to increased levels of activity.
+It is inevitable that this area is one which has had severe impact as industry, education and society have lived through lockdown, though we have continued to seek to address access to work-based in education in areas such as care, engineering and construction, and maritime. - 3.20 Across the Glasgow college region, in-depth labour market intelligence is developed in conjunction with work from Skills Development Scotland as well as local authorities and key industry partners across a variety of sectors.

-Multi-agency partnership across the education eco-system and beyond will be a key driver of success, and the Glasgow college region will engage with College Development Network and the Economic Recovery Group to ensure that this progresses in a coherent, meaningful and effective manner.

-Across the Glasgow college region, in-depth labour market intelligence is developed in conjunction with work from Skills Development Scotland as well as local authorities and key industry partners across a variety of sectors.
 This has been carefully analysed at college level and high-level partnership review is included at the Glasgow Colleges Group cross-colleges meetings.
 In addition, the Glasgow colleges and GCRB have engaged with Glasgow City Council and associated partners including Glasgow Chamber of Commerce and the voluntary sector to identify new interventions which include pathways into education from secondary school as well as from placements funded by other interventions within the region.
 In addition, the colleges continue to develop a suite of interventions which are industry specific as well courses with focus on meta-skills, work-readiness and digital skills.

-Responsive institutions with work-ready students

-Glasgow's colleges will continue to prioritise learning which delivers an effective link into employment, building meaningful relationships with local authorities and employers to adapt and provide a pipeline of work ready students, able to effectively contribute to Glasgow's, and the world's, workforce.
-For example, the colleges are reacted to the changing environment and adapting to offer a clear, coherent and streamlined Modern Apprenticeship offering right across the city.
-Supporting learners into meaningful employment experiences from SCQF levels 4 and 5 onwards, ensures relevant learning and training experiences at the right levels with a jointly developed curriculum offer to meet the needs of the local and wider region during the economic recovery of the Covid-19 pandemic.
-The colleges work together using regional impact assessment data from Skills Development Scotland.
-Similar cooperative and effective curriculum planning across levels ensures that an effective, coherent and comprehensive Glasgow curriculum offer supports learners into work right across a wide range of relevant sectors and qualifications.

-In addition, the Glasgow colleges will work in conjunction with College Development Network and the Economic Recovery Group in 2022-23 to ensure that the college system contributes more effectively to a region-wide, joined-up approach to planning and delivery opportunities, and to ensure that Glasgow's colleges are placed at the centre of the region's delivery of post-Covid 19 economic and social regeneration.

-Programme of Action 2022-2023
+4 Programme of Action 2022-2023

-The Glasgow Colleges' Regional Board Programme of Action provides an opportunity to deliver targeted support for projects, partnerships and research to advance the region's ambitions and strategic priorities above, and is specifically designed to deliver on Glasgow regional ambitions with significant impact for our learners and their communities.
+4.1 The Glasgow Colleges' Regional Board Programme of Action provides an opportunity to deliver targeted support for projects, partnerships and research to advance the ambitions and strategic priorities above.
 For 2022-23 the proposed Programme of Action seeks to advance various key elements.

-The proposed projects to be taken forward in the academic year are as follows:
+4.2 The proposed projects to be taken forward in the academic year are as follows: